GxP Lifeline

 According to one recent study, 62% of manufacturing executives surveyed said their organization uses pen and paper to track vital manufacturing steps, while 50% reported using spreadsheets or a computer on wheels.1 In another, 83% of frontline manufacturing workers in the U.S. reported still using paper to follow work instructions or track their work.2

 This means important data remains siloed due to digital gaps between paper or disconnected systems.
-Spreadsheets, scanned documents, and standalone systems may have served manufacturers adequately in the past, but they are no longer sufficient, stifling access to and analysis of the data and the intelligence that data could provide.
+Spreadsheets, scanned documents, and standalone systems may have served manufacturers adequately in the past, but they are no longer sufficient, stifling access to and analysis of the data and the intelligence that medtech data analytics could provide.

-Manufacturers are now taking steps to create digital connections between different data sources to close these offline data gaps and leverage better medical device data analytics.
+Manufacturers are now taking steps to create digital connections between different data sources to close these offline data gaps and leverage better medtech data analytics.
 In a 2022 survey of medtech and other life sciences manufacturing executives from MasterControl, executives and managers cited improving data visibility to drive decision-making and gaining real-time data tracking as key reasons to digitize their manufacturing environments, respectively.3

-1. Error-Proof Data Entry
+#1: Error-Proof Data Entry

-3. Embrace a Platform Approach
+#2: Embrace a Manufacturing Execution Platform Approach

-5. Simplify Data Analysis and Reporting
+#3: Simplify Medtech Data Analytics and Reporting

 References: